SiLab-Bonn/asiclab/docs/server_certificates.md

 # Server certificates
 The HRZ offers SSL certificates which can be used to authenticate a server.
-They can be requested here: [[1\]](https://www.hrz.uni-bonn.de/en/all-services/administrator-tools/certificates?set_language=en) and are vaild for 12 months.
+They can be requested [here [1]](https://www.hrz.uni-bonn.de/en/all-services/administrator-tools/certificates?set_language=en).
+These certificates are vaild for 12 months and you will receive a notification email a few weeks before they expire.

 General procedure:
 - Generate a private/public key pair